Electromagnetic Aircraft Launch System

-Its main advantage is that it accelerates aircraft more smoothly, putting less stress on their airframes.
-Compared to steam catapults, the EMALS also weighs less, is expected to cost less and require less maintenance, and can launch both heavier and lighter aircraft than a steam piston-driven system.
-It also reduces the carrier's requirement of fresh water, thus reducing the demand for energy-intensive desalination.
+The main advantage of the EMALS over the conventional steam catapults is that it can accelerate aircraft more smoothly and gradually, thus putting less impulsive stress on their airframes.
+Compared to steam catapults, the EMALS system also recharges faster (as charging up electrical energy is much quicker than pressurizing gases), weighs less (as it eliminates the need to install bulky boiler, compressor, pressure vessel, plumbing and piston systems needed to produce and convey high-pressure steam), is expected to cost less and require less maintenance, and can tailor power output when launching heavier or lighter aircraft.
+It also significantly decreases the consumption of fresh water (which is needed to generate superheated steam for each sortie), thus optimizing on-board water storage for crew usages and reducing the demand for energy-intensive desalination.

 Design and development

 Developed in the 1950s, steam catapults have proven exceptionally reliable.
 Carriers equipped with four steam catapults have been able to use at least one of them 99.5% of the time.
 However, there are a number of drawbacks.
 One group of Navy engineers wrote: "The foremost deficiency is that the catapult operates without feedback control.
 With no feedback, there often occurs large transients in tow force that can damage or reduce the life of the airframe."
 The steam system is massive, inefficient (4–6% useful work), and hard to control.
 These control problems allow steam-powered catapults to launch heavy aircraft, but not aircraft as light as many unmanned aerial vehicles.

 A system somewhat similar to EMALS, Westinghouse's electropult, was developed in 1946 but not deployed.